elitenomad/zen-search/README.md

 ## Assumptions

 1. Limited to the datasets provided in the problem statement.
-Data with huge sizes are not explored
+Datasets with huge sizes are not explored, should be okay as search feature relies on precomputed data.
 2. Assumed all data will be provided in json format.
 2. Assumed all data can fit into memory on a single machine (Based on specification statement).
 3. Any file which has `users` is assumed to have users information.